ThePoShWolf/Modrify/Modrify.Skyrim/docs/Get-SkyrimMod.md

 ```

 ### -Release
-Only required if you haven't already set your game environment with Set-MutaGameEnvironment.
+Only required if you haven't already set your game environment with Set-ModrifyGame.

 ```yaml
 Type: SkyrimRelease